Mercedes GLS SUV

 - Expensive to run

-The latest Mercedes GLS is the brand’s flagship, seven-seat SUV.
+The latest Mercedes GLS is the brand’s flagship seven-seat SUV.
 It's incredibly refined and comfortable, offering a limo-like experience, and its enormous size results in the best, most luxurious third-row of any SUV.
+However, this king of the road looks like a bit of a relic compared to the all-electric Mercedes EQS SUV.
+With either a large diesel or V8 petrol engine, the GLS is thirsty and expensive to run.

-The GLS will certainly make the decision more difficult for anyone weighing up a Range Rover, Audi Q7, Volvo XC90 or BMW X7, while the flagship AMG model will rival the opulent Bentley Bentayga.
-They could be swayed by the Mercedes when the E-Active Body Control option arrives because this clever technology sees the air suspension take on a life of its own.
-Not only does it react to the road's surface but it can also lean the GLS into corners like a roller coaster, help get it unstuck off-road and use cameras to identify bumps in the road ahead and adjust the suspension accordingly.
+The GLS will certainly make the decision more difficult for anyone weighing up a Range Rover, Audi Q7, Volvo XC90 or BMW X7, while the flagship AMG model rivals the opulent Bentley Bentayga.
+Buyers could be swayed by the Mercedes-Maybach version of the GLS with E-Active Body Control; this clever technology sees the air suspension take on a life of its own.
+Not only does it react to the road's surface but it can also lean the GLS into corners like a roller coaster, help get it unstuck off-road and use cameras to identify bumps in the road ahead and adjust the suspension to better absorb them.

 With it fitted, the GLS lives up to its "S-Class of SUVs" billing, transporting passengers in serene comfort.
 There are six- or seven-seat layouts available, with three rows of two seats or a three-person middle bench.
 Choose the latter and an optional pack sees the middle seat fold down to create a large armrest, complete with a tablet.
 Buyers can also specify rear entertainment screens and massaging seats.